-Well, it turn out more and more users like to use cloud storage to share their pictures, videos and other files to release more free space on android.
+Well, it turns out more and more users like to use cloud storage to share their pictures, videos and other files to release more free space on Android.

-The only disadvantage of using cloud storage is that users will be able to access those files only when they have an active internet connection.
+The only disadvantage of using cloud storage is that you will be able to access those files only when they have an active internet connection.